 Input channels - Displays name and colour, source type, preamp meter, gain, +48V and polarity, gate graph, filters, PEQ graph, compressor graph, Pan and channel meter.
+The channel name is framed in orange when Virtual Soundcheck is active.

 - 1 Tap on a channel to select.
 The selected channel is highlighted in green. - 2 Tap on a processing block within a selected channel to open the associated page. - 3 Pull down the name of a selected Input channel, or swipe down with two fingers anywhere in the Bank view to display details of the sources such as socket numbers.
 Pull / swipe down again to restore the normal view.
 Use the I/O or Processing / Preamp screen to patch sources.